fang2020shu/CS229/README.md

 'Models.py': Fitting the models used in the study and perform hyperparameter tuning

 'Functions.py': Functions used for performing feature selection in detecting False Positives and False Negatives

+'Results": Folder containing EDA plots and the correlation matrix.